 Your baby just spit up.
-Or maybe he vomited.
+Or maybe vomited.
 You’re not sure which it was or whether you should be worried.
-If he spit up, probably not.
 Baby spit-up isn’t usually an issue.

-Also known as reflux, spit-up is simply the flow of food from your little one’s stomach to his mouth.
+Also known as reflux, spit-up is simply the flow of food from your little one’s stomach to their mouth.

 It’s common, not painful, and might happen from time to time until your baby is about a year old.
 Baby spit-up is often just the result of a still-developing digestive system or overfeeding.